-For this re-evaluation the evaluators re-assessed the penetration testing and confirmed the results from the previous certification procedure BSI-DSZ-CC-0266-2005 and BSI-DSZ-CC-0322-2005 where they took all Security Functions into consideration.
+For this re-evaluation the evaluators re-assessed the penetration testing and confirmed the results from the previous certification procedure BSI-DSZ-CC-0322-2005 and BSI-DSZ-CC-0344-2005 where they took all Security Functions into consideration.
 Intensive penetration testing was performed at that time to consider the physical tampering of the TOE using highly sophisticated equipment and expertised know-how.
-Specific additional penetration attacks were performed in the course of this evaluation.
+The approach was to systematically search for potential vulnerabilities and known attacks in public domain sources and use of actual information from international working group ISCI.
+Analysis why these vulnerabilities are unexploitable in the intended environment of the TOE were performed.
+To support and to verify the analysis specific additional penetration attacks were performed in the course of this evaluation.